Seneca-BSA/bsa/docs/seh500/lab7.md

 1. Repeat the same for switch 3 in GPIOA.
 Name the handler as SW3_GPIOA_IRQHANDLER.

-1. Lastly, add the following code at the end of your program and comment out or remove the function call to the assembly code.
+1. Lastly, add the following two functions at the end of your program (outside of your main function) and comment out or remove the function call to the assembly code.
 Run your code and the LED should turn on and off as you press the buttons.

     <pre>
     void SW2_GPIOC_IRQHANDLER(void) //Interrupt Service Routine for SW2